-If you want to know how to get a 800 credit score, you should go straight to the source.
+If you’re curious about how to achieve an 800 credit score, you should go straight to the source.

-- MyFICO.com – This is FICO’s site for consumers.
-Yes, the site sell’s FICO’s credit monitoring service, but there’s a great deal of free information in the education and community sections of their site.
+- MyFICO.com – This is Fair Isaac and Company’s (FICO) site for consumers.
+Yes, the site actively markets FICO’s credit monitoring service, but there’s a great deal of free information in the education and community sections of their site.

 - Members of the 800 club – Know someone with a FICO score in this range?
 Ask them about the types of accounts they have, their credit utilization, payment history and more.
 Want someone to start with?
 Well in a recent post, I wrote about my credit score of 790, which you may find useful (used to be 800 before some recent credit inquiries were made).

 Does that sound like more effort than it’s worth?
 OK, here’s a cheat sheet for you…

 If you don’t want to spend all your waking hours scouring the MyFICO site, poring over forum posts and interviewing those who already have a high score, I’ve created the following cheat sheet just for you.

 This information is derived from the clues that MyFICO gives about so called “high achievers” (those with a score between 760 and 850) as well as my own experience and knowledge.